lc00/wiki-experiment/Functional-JavaScript.md

 * 4 is passed to the `validatedResult` function
 * `validatedResult` passes 4 to the `squarePostConditions` function
     * If there are no errors, it passes 4 to the identity function, which was bound as its first argument

+## Recursion

+Reasons to use recursion:

+* One abstraction that's applied to progressively smaller subsets
+* Recursion can hide mutable state
+* Can process lazily and work with infinitely large lists

+How to write a self-recursive function:

+1. Know when to stop
+2. Decide how to take one step
+3. Break the problem into that step and a smaller problem

+* Can be used to walk a graph.
+Can keep memory of visited nodes, passing those in to each call as well
+* A tail-recursive call is one that makes the recursive call as its last step.
+Some languages use this to clean up resources used by intermediate steps- otherwise you'll blow the call stack with large data.
+* Conjoin and disjoin: Using recursion to make `and` and `or` with short-circuits
+* Can be used to deep clone
+* Codependent functions (mutually recursive) are functions that call each other
+* Can be used to flatten arrays

+Trampolining is where nested calls are flattened out, thus getting around call-stack limitations.
+Each call returns a partially applied function.
+Instead of calling it once, the trampoline calls every successive function until they're done.
+This transfers the problem from the call stack to the heap, which is much larger.

+To work with infinite data, split the data into the head and the tail.